whatnick/hearthstone_brooch/README.md

 - Any other hardware enhancement functions we dream of

 ## Python Software
-Generates pattern arrays for the blinking waveform.
+- Generates pattern arrays for the blinking waveform.
+- Parametrically generates Brooch with [Cadquery](https://github.com/CadQuery/cadquery)

 **NOTE** : This is purely a hobby item.
 Replicate at your own risk.